dradamski/capstone-two/README.md

-New York Water Quality Analysis
+# New York Water Quality Analysis
 ===============================

-A data science project to improve response to poor water quality conditions.
+By using New York City Harbor Water Quality data, I created a tool to help local governments shrink monitoring costs and predict poor water quality readings by reducing the amount of sampling needed to draw conclusions.
+Utilizing a variety of exploratory techniques like Network Analysis, Geostatistics, Frequentist Statistics, and Supervised and Unsupervised Machine Learning, I developed a model to solve this problem.

 Project Organization
 ------------